MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/export-microsoft-excel-report-builder.md

  Charts, sparklines, data bars, maps, gauges, and indicators are exported as pictures.
 The data they depict, such as the value and member labels for a chart, is not exported with them and is not available in the Excel workbook unless it is included in a column or row in a data region within a report.

- If you want to work with chart, sparkline, data bar, maps, gauge, and indicator data, export the report to a .csv file or generate Atom-compliant data feeds from the report.
-For more information, see [Exporting to a CSV File &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-builder/exporting-to-a-csv-file-report-builder-and-ssrs) and [Generating Data Feeds from Reports &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-builder/generating-data-feeds-from-reports-report-builder-and-ssrs).
+ If you want to work with chart, sparkline, data bar, maps, gauge, and indicator data, export the report to a .csv file from the report.
+For more information, see [Exporting to a CSV File &#40;Power BI Report Builder&#41;](../export-csv-file-report-builder.md) and [Generating Data Feeds from Reports &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-builder/generating-data-feeds-from-reports-report-builder-and-ssrs).

 ## Page sizing
  The Excel rendering extension uses the page height and width settings to determine what paper setting to define in the Excel worksheet.
 Excel tries to match the PageHeight and PageWidth property settings to one of the most common paper sizes.